BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_10.md

 Down from here is a hidden *Blue Shard* and *Honey*.
 Surf to the left for a *Rare Candy*.
 To the left on land is a hidden *Green Shard*.
 Head east to enter Oblitus Town.

 Talk to the crew on the hill, then again above the tracks.
 Grab the hidden *Link Heart* to the right, then follow them to the left.
-Go north.
+Go north to enter Yui's Ranch.

-Pick up hidden *Blue Shard*, *Green Shard*, and *Fire Gem*.
-Cross the bridge to the left and grab a hidden *Ultra Potion*.
+Pick up hidden *Blue Shard*, *Green Shard*, and *Fire Gem*, then cross the bridge to the left and grab a hidden *Ultra Potion*.

 !battle(["Shara",:KIMONOGIRL,0])

 !battle(["Karla",:BEAUTY,0])

 Enter the ranch area to the right and pick up the hidden *Yellow Shard*.
-There is a post here: talk to it to activate it.
-This is a Braviary Post that allows us to fly around Terrial Island, just like Floria's truck and Terajuma's Noctowl.

 !battle(["Harvey",:CAMPER,0])